-Throughout the space, the design sought to highlight the craft of the Soteria at Work individuals.
-The kitchen prep island counter, the figurative and literal "heart" of the kitchen, will be butcherblock fashioned from reclaimed wood.
-The Soteria residents will make the barn doors featured throughout, created from repurposed materials as well.
-These elements will be focal point accents within the space to bring warmth and character to the surrounding areas.
+Throughout the space, the design highlights the craft of the Soteria at Work individuals.
+The kitchen prep island counter, the figurative and literal "heart" of the kitchen, is a butcherblock fashioned from reclaimed wood.
+The Soteria residents made the barn doors featured throughout, created from repurposed materials as well.
+These elements are the focal point accents within the space that adds warmth and character to the surrounding areas.

 "My overall impression of the team, I think about that a lot," shared Jerry Blassingame, Founder of Soteria.
 "I wanted to brag on them because this was a high-level project that included fundraising, construction, and monthly meetings - but everyone was so accommodating, they knew my name, and they involved me.
 We got a new library, a new laundry room and were able to get 16 new beds and furniture for our living room.
 We got half of our facility renovated, and it was such a blessing, we are so thankful."

 From the generous donations we received for the kitchen renovation project, our team was also able to purchase new furniture and new beds and bedding for the residents.
 It's clearly understood this has been an unprecedented year on many levels.
 The project could not have moved forward had we not received such an outpouring of support from our in-kind and financial donors to make this a highly successful project.

 To view our Fresh Start Team Soteria project video, please click here.